ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var outputCodecs: Swift.String?
 ```

-Encoded output codecs of the video
+A comma-separated list of output codecs used for video encoding.

 - Remark: Generated from `#/components/schemas/VideoModel/outputCodecs`.